Commit-Boost/commit-boost-client/README.md

 - Subscribe to BuilderApi events and trigger arbitrary pipelines (`examples/alert_hook.rs`)

 ### High-level architecture
 By default, Commit-Boost will start a [MEV-boost](https://github.com/flashbots/mev-boost) compatible service.
 If any commit module is registered, then a signing manager is also started.
-The signing manager abstracts away the different signing methods amd keystores.
+The signing manager abstracts away the different signing methods and keystores.

 ![architecture](docs/architecture.png)

 ## Roadmap